shubhdac/ai-case-study/README.md

 ### Why do you think that offering this product or service would benefit the company?

-It will attract more customers (even though for a limited time) but it will reach a wider number of people and create a higher customer base.
+It will attract more customers (even though for a limited time) but it will reach a wider number of people and create a larger customer base.

 ### What technologies would this additional product or service utilize?